mscibilia/subscription-system/README.md

 * Spring Validation - Provides annotations to validate Java Beans.
 Used as a way to validate contraints on the fields of the request models and control the format the violations are returned to the caller.

 * Spring Security - Provides authentication and authorization to applications.
-Used as an easy way to configure basic authentication on the subsciption service so that it only accepts requests from the public service system user.
+Used as an easy way to configure basic authentication on the subsciption service so that it only accepts https requests from the public service system user.

 * Spring Webflux - Provides a non-blocking HTTP client that supports Reactive Streams.
 Used because it is currently the recommended library to use to make HTTP calls in a Spring application.